MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.232-26.md

 (b) *Contract financing payments.* If this contract provides for contract financing, the Government will make contract financing payments in accordance with the applicable contract financing clause.

-(c) *Overpayments.* If the Contractor becomes aware of a duplicate contract financing or invoice payment or that the Government has otherwise overpaid on a contract financing or invoice payment, the Contractor shall -
+(c) *Overpayments.* If the Contractor becomes aware of a duplicate contract financing or invoice payment or that the Government has otherwise overpaid on a contract financing or invoice payment, the Contractor shall—

-(1) Remit the overpayment amount to the payment office cited in the contract along with a description of the overpayment including the -
+(1) Remit the overpayment amount to the payment office cited in the contract along with a description of the overpayment including the—

 (i) Circumstances of the overpayment (*e.g.*, duplicate payment, erroneous payment, liquidation errors, date(s) of overpayment);

 (ii) Affected contract number and delivery order number if applicable;

-(iii) Affected contract line item or subline item, if applicable; and
+(iii) Affected line item or subline item, if applicable; and

 (iv) Contractor point of contact.

 (2) Provide a copy of the remittance and supporting documentation to the Contracting Officer.

 (End of clause)[66 FR 65363, Dec.
 18, 2001, as amended at 68 FR 56684, Oct.
 1, 2003; 73 FR 54007, Sept.
-17, 2008; 78 FR 37683, June 21, 2013]
+17, 2008; 78 FR 37683, June 21, 2013; 82 FR 4715, Jan.
+13, 2017]